juicebox-systems/juicebox-sdk/whitepaper/whitepaper.typ

 Each _Realm_ allows the storage and recovery of secrets from users spanning multiple organizational boundaries.
 We refer to each of these organizational boundaries as a _tenant_, and the protocol as defined ensures that any individual tenant can only perform operations on user secrets within their organizational boundary.
 We utilize this multi-tenanted approach for realms as it reduces the costs of running realms by dividing the costs of operation across multiple tenants.

 = Cryptographic Primitives
+The Juicebox Protocol layers multiple proven cryptographic primitives to achieve an implementation that is performant while maintaining strong security properties.
+Specifically, the pieces we have put together enable a protocol that is robust, distributed, and oblivious while allowing the storage and recovery of arbitrary secret material.

-As a prerequisite to defining the protocol, we must define several cryptographic primitives that the protocol relies upon.
+As a prerequisite to defining this protocol, the following section defines the primitives that the protocol relies upon.
 Each of these is abstractly described, as the fundamental details of their implementation may evolve.
 For specific algorithms that we recommend as of the writing of this paper, see @Cryptographic_Implementation.

 == Oblivious Pseudorandom Functions (OPRFs)
 An OPRF is a cryptographic primitive that enables a server to securely evaluate a function on a client's input.
 This evaluation ensures the server learns nothing about the client's input and the client learns nothing about the server's key beyond the output of the function.
+The Juicebox Protocol leverages OPRFs to specifically prevent a given _realm_ from ever learning a user's PIN.

 For this paper, we will define an OPRF exchange with the following abstract functions:

-/ $"OprfDeriveKey"("seed")$: \ Returns an OPRF _key_ derived from the provided _seed_.
-The key generated from a specific seed will always be the same.
 / $"OprfBlind"("input")$: \ Performs the blinding step for the _input_ value and returns the _blindedInput_ and _blindingFactor_.
 This _blindedInput_ is sent from the client to the server.
 / $"OprfBlindEvaluate"("key", "blindedInput")$: \ Performs the evaluation step for the _blindedInput_ and returns the _blindedResult_.
 This _blindedResult_ is sent from the server to the client.
 / $"OprfFinalize"("blindedResult", "blindingFactor", "input")$: \ Performs the finalization step to unblind the _blindedResult_ using the _blindingFactor_ and the _input_ and returns the _result_.
 / $"OprfEvaluate"("key", "input")$: \ Computes the unblinded _result_ directly bypassing the oblivious exchange.

 == Secret-Sharing Scheme (SSS) <SSS>
-A secret-sharing scheme is a cryptographic algorithm that allows a secret to be divided into multiple shares, which are then distributed among different participants.
+A secret-sharing scheme is a cryptographic primitive that allows a secret to be divided into multiple shares, which are then distributed among different participants.
 Only by collecting a minimum number of shares — typically determined by a _threshold_ specified during share creation — can the original secret be reconstructed.
 This approach provides a way to securely distribute and protect sensitive information by splitting it into multiple fragments that individually reveal nothing about the original secret.

 For this paper, we will define the following abstract functions for creating and reconstructing shares:

-/ $"CreateShares"(n, "threshold", "secret")$: \ Distributes a _secret_ scalar into _n_ scalar _shares_ that can be recovered when _threshold_ are provided.
+/ $"CreateShares"(n, "threshold", "secret")$: \ Distributes a _secret_ into _n_ _shares_ that can be recovered when _threshold_ are provided.
-/ $"RecoverShares"("shares")$: \ Recovers a _secret_ scalar from _y_ _shares_.
-If an invalid combination of shares are provided, an incorrect scalar will be returned.
+/ $"RecoverShares"("shares")$: \ Recovers a _secret_ from _y_ _shares_.
+If an invalid combination of shares is provided, an incorrect _secret_ will be returned that is indistinguishable from random.

-/ $"RecoverSharesCombinatorially"("shares", "threshold", "validator")$: \ Attempts $"RecoverShares"$ on each _threshold_ combination of _shares_.
-After each recovery attempt, the recovered _secret_ is passed to the _validator_ function.
-If the _validator_ returns successfully, recovery is completed and the _secret_ is returned.
+== Threshold OPRFs (T-OPRFs)
+A T-OPRF @JKKX17 is a hybrid primitive composing OPRFs and a secret-sharing scheme.
+This primitive enables a highly-efficient oblivious exchange across a _threshold_ set of servers to compute a single _result_.
+This is achieved by the client performing _CreateShares_ on a randomly generated root key and sending a single share of the key to each server to use as their OPRF key.
+By using such related keys, a singular blind evaluation can recover the _result_ after performing _RecoverShares_ on a _threshold_ set of _blindedResults_ returned from the servers.

+Additionally, since the output of multiple servers can now be utilized to arrive at a common _result_, a portion of that _result_ can be designated as a public _commitment_ and provided to the servers alongside their key share.
+When performing _TOprfFinalize_ on the _blindedResults_, a client can determine if their _input_ was valid by first establishing a consensus around a _threshold_ set of servers with a shared _commitment_ value.
+After finalizing the results from that set of servers, the client can then validate that the locally computed _commitment_ matches the _commitment_ provided by the servers to ensure the provided _input_ was correct.

+For this paper, we will define a T-OPRF exchange with the following abstract functions:

+/ $"TOprfKeyShares"(n, "threshold", "rootKey")$: \ Returns _n_ shares of a _rootKey_ with the specified _threshold_.
+Each key share is sent to one server.
+This function is an alias of _CreateShares_.
+/ $"TOprfBlind"("input")$: \ Performs the blinding step for the _input_ value and returns the _blindedInput_ and _blindingFactor_.
+This _blindedInput_ is sent from the client to each server.
+This function is an alias of _OprfBlind_.
+/ $"TOprfBlindEvaluate"("keyShare", "blindedInput")$: \ Performs the evaluation step for the _blindedInput_ and returns the _blindedResult_.
+This _blindedResult_ is sent from each server to the client.
+This function is an alias of _OprfBlindEvaluate_.
+/ $"TOprfFinalize"("blindedResults", "blindingFactor", "input")$: \ Performs the finalization step to unblind the set of _blindedResults_ returned from at least _threshold_ servers and returns a _result_ and a _commitment_ that can be used to validate that _result_ at a later point.
+If incorrect or insufficient shares of _blindedResults_ are present, the returned values will be indistinguishable from random. _TOprfFinalize_ can be implemented as _OprfFinalize(RecoverShares(blindedResults), blindingFactor, input)_ and splitting the _result_.
+/ $"TOprfEvaluate"("rootKey", "input")$: \ Computes the unblinded _result_ and _commitment_ directly bypassing the oblivious exchange.
+The _commitment_ can be sent to the servers to validate the _result_ received from _TOprfFinalize_ at a later date. _TOprfEvaluate_ can be implemented as _OprfEvaluate(rootKey, input)_ and splitting the _result_.

+== Robust OPRFs with Zero-Knowledge Proofs (ZKPs)
+A ZKP is a cryptographic primitive that allows one party to prove to another that a given statement is true without revealing any additional information beyond that truth.
+By combining ZKPs with OPRFs, we can create a protocol that is robust against malicious server behavior by validating that the server used a specific private key during the execution of the protocol.
+This requires that the client has trusted knowledge of a server's public key.

+For this paper, we will define a ZKP with the following abstract functions:

+/ $"OprfProofGenerate"("privateKey", "publicKey", "blindedInput", "blindedOutput")$: \ Returns a _proof_ capable of validating that a server performed an _OprfBlindEvaluate_ with a trusted _privateKey_, without revealing the _privateKey_.
+/ $"OprfProofVerify"("proof", "publicKey", "blindedInput", "blindedOutput")$: \ Validates a _proof_ to confirm that a server generated the _blindedOutput_ from the _blindedInput_ using the _privateKey_ associated with the trusted _publicKey_.

 == Additional Primitives
-In addition to the previously established _OPRF_ and _SSS_ primitives, the following common primitives are necessary to define the protocol:
+In addition to the previously established _OPRF_, _SSS_, _T-OPRF_, and _ZKP_ primitives, the following common primitives are necessary to define the protocol:

 / $"Encrypt"("encryptionKey", "plaintext", "nonce")$: \ Returns an authenticated encryption of _plaintext_ with _encryptionKey_.
 The encryption is performed with the given _nonce_.
 / $"Decrypt"("encryptionKey", "ciphertext", "nonce")$: \ Returns the authenticated decryption of _ciphertext_ with _encryptionKey_.
 The decryption is performed with the given _nonce_.
 / $"KDF"("data", "salt", "info")$: \ Returns a fixed 64-byte value that is unique to the input _data_, _salt_, and _info_.
 / $"MAC"("key", "*inputs")$: \ Returns a 32-byte tag by combining the _key_ with the provided _inputs_.
 Each provided input is length-separated.
-/ $"Digest"("input")$: \ Returns a 32-byte value that is irreversibly to the _input_.
 / $"Random"(n)$: \ Returns _n_ random bytes.
 The _Random_ function should ensure the generation of random data with high entropy, suitable for cryptographic purposes.
-/ $"Scalar"("seed")$: \ Returns a scalar created from a 32-byte seed value.
+/ $"Scalar"("seed")$: \ Returns a scalar created from a 64-byte seed value.
+/ $"PublicKey"("scalar")$: \ Computes the _point_ representing the public key for a given _scalar_.
+/ $"GenerateSignature"("signingKey", "message")$: \ Sign the given _message_ using the _signingKey_ and returns the signature.
+/ $"VerifySignature"("verifyingKey", "message", "signature")$: \ Verifies the _signature_ was created with the private _signingKey_ associated with the public _verifyingKey_ for the specified _message_.

 = Protocol
 The _Juicebox Protocol_ can be abstracted to three simple operations — _register_, _recover_, and _delete_.